 The Farm; Making Hay

-We operate a very small farm, at just 28 acres.
+We operate a very small farm, but hay is important just the same.
 At first we just had a couple of miniature horses and a donkey, so we sold most of our hay.
 We baled small square hay bales which were easy to sell, and had much higher value than large rounds since anyone can handle them.
 In fact, we had every crop sold and paid for in advance by our regular customers.
 The problem with the small squares is that we are living in a lazy time, and we could not get help.
 Not one of our lazy assed neighbor boys will work.
 When I was younger, we couldn't wait for hay season, it was the gathering time of all the neighbors to help one another get their hay up, and we all made some cash.
 Not today, no one wants to do any physical work, I can't hire anyone for anything.
 The first question anyone asks is, "How hard is it".
 So, the moral of the story is, since I couldn't hire anyone to help with making small squares despite their high value, I have now started baling large rounds since I don't need any help to handle them.
 Also, I don't sell any since we need all we can bale for our growing herd.

 The farm prior to our acquisition had been used as a grazing pasture for 25 head of beef cattle for about two years.
 Prior to that, it had been used for hay production and had been tilled and planted but with what, for how long and how often I don't know.
 It primarily contained tall fescue grass with a rich red and white clover mix.
 In a couple small areas there is some Johnson grass.
 As for weeds, there was a little Chickweed in some areas, and a lot of Buttercup where the previous farmer had feed large round bales of hay poluted with Buttercup seed.
 In observing and talking to other farmers I was unable to ascertain any facts as to hay needs, methods to deal with the pasture weeds, and so on.
 My neighbors also all farm, and they all have a serious pasture/hay field weed and feeding problem.